Part 3: Observing Techniques

 Zenith distance scintillation

 Although disparaged by many astronomers as crude and inaccurate, the 19th century method of seeing evaluation based on the naked eye scintillation or "twinkling" of brighter stars can be remarkably informative, especially if it is supplemented with observation through a tripod supported or motion suppresion binocular.
-It does not require the set up and cool down of the telescope, and can suggest whether conditions are worth that effort.
+It can suggest whether conditions justify the effort to set up and cool down the telescope.

 Naked eye twinkling presents four characteristics for inspection: